-Above & Beyond
+1. Above & Beyond Honors Scholarship

-Full tuition and books plus \$500 stipend per semester
+- a.
+Full tuition and books plus \$500 stipend per semester - b.
 To qualify for consideration, a new applicant must achieve a minimum of 23 on the ACT composite.
-If that score has been achieved, the applicant must then meet or exceed two of the three following criteria:

-- 1. Must have an ACT composite score of 25 or higher - 2.
+If that score has been achieved, the applicant must then meet or exceed two of the three following criteria: - 1.
+Must have an ACT composite score of 25 or higher - 2.
 Must have a minimum high school GPA of 3.6 or higher - 3.
 Must rank in the top 10% of his/her high school class